mwenla12/UX-Design/README.md

     - *Learning Objectives*:
       - Identify emerging trends in AI ethics and governance.
       - Predict future challenges and opportunities in responsible AI.

+-  **Principles of Management (MGT 200)**
+  - **Module 1: Management and Leadership**
+    - *Course Description*: Introduction to the basic principles of management and leadership within organizations.
+    - *Learning Objectives*:
+      - Summarize what it means to be a manager.
+      - Compare and contrast the four functions of management.
+      - Illustrate major theorists in the evolution of management thought.
+      - Identify how love and culture impact strategy.
+  - **Module 2: The Impact of Values, Culture, and Ethics**
+    - *Course Description*: Examination of the influence of values, culture, and ethics on management practices.
+    - *Learning Objectives*:
+      - Describe enduring values and attitudes influencing management.
+      - Identify the sources of managerial ethics.
+      - Summarize why behaviors create culture.
+      - Identify why inclusion is a vital component of culture.
+  - **Module 3: Managing Diversity in a Global Environment**
+    - *Course Description*: Strategies for managing diversity in a global context.
+    - *Learning Objectives*:
+      - Articulate why effective management of diversity means more than hiring employees from diverse backgrounds.
+      - Describe the impact of the global environment on management.
+      - Connect empathy and vulnerability to a culture of love.

 ### Assessments